Overview & Supported Outputs

 JPG (JPEG) or PNG

-Pictofit Studio only recognizes these file types for 2D Garment Fitting
+PICTOFiT Studio only recognizes these file types as input images for the

 Ideal size is 500 KB or less